ngx-material-dashboard/ngx-material-dashboard/projects/documentation/src/assets/docs/testing/overview.md

 ### Mock Objects and Fixtures

 The library includes several mock classes and fixtures that you may use when writing karma tests or creating sandboxes for your angularplayground.it.
-The `dummy-object.mock.ts` class defines a simple model class that extends the base-json JsonModel class.
-While the `dummy-object.fixture.ts` class generates some dummy data based on the `DummyObject` class that can be used in your tests.
+The `task.model.ts` class defines a simple model class that extends the base-json JsonModel class.
+While the `task.fixture.ts` class generates some dummy data that can be used in your tests.

 ### PageElements and PageObjects